Storyflow Logo

 Pricing: Free.

 Verdict: Manuskript is the right pick for free Scrivener-shaped writing.
+Free plus structure is a rare combination worth keeping.

 11. FocusWriter (Best Free Distraction-Free)